artsmia/artstories.md/art/red-and-blue-laced-armor-from-the-kii-tokugawa-family.md

 ---

+## Suji-bachi Helmet with Praying Mantis Forecrest

+The helmet bowl consists of 124 plates, an unusually high number, designed in an upside-down acorn shape.
+A praying mantis, gilded with gold, is poised as if to strike its prey.
+The helmet is signed by Saotome Iechika, a famous armorer during the late 1500s and early 1600s.

 ## Tokugawa Family Crest

 The Tokugawa clan’s triple hollyhock crest (Tokugawa aoi), similar to a three-leaf clover, appears on the hand-guards and the gyōyō, the leaf-shaped plates that protect the fastening cords of the cuirass.
 The crest indicates that the armor belonged to a Tokugawa family member.

-## Praying Mantis

-The helmet bowl consists of 124 plates, an unusually high number, designed in an upside-down acorn shape.
-A praying mantis, gilded with gold, is poised as if to strike its prey.
-The helmet is signed by Saotome Iechika, a famous armorer during the late 1500s and early 1600s.

 ## Shoulder Guards

-The guards are unusually large, made of curved scales that are lacquered and laced together (honkozane).
+The guards are unusually large, made of curved scales that are lacquered and laced together (*honkozane*).

 ## Phoenixes